jdmejiav/yabd-storage-system/README.md

 * Once you run this command on your docker desktop you will see the docker compose running 6 follower 0 - 5 and one leader.
 * Run client with your pc private ip like 192.168.1.1 or your cloud instace public ip like "50.20.2.1"
+* You can modify on docker-compose.yaml the volumes, the team decide to binding the volumes for demostrative uses.